enbnt/enbnt.github.io/content/posts/tracing-and-testing.md

 This will create multiple "Local Spans", one for each `traceLocal` invocation.
-These spans will automatically calculate the execution time within each `traceLocal` closure - and allows for nested closures.
+These spans will automatically calculate the execution time within each `traceLocal` closure - and allows for nested closures (yay Functional Programming).
 Most UI's that allow you to introspect trace data will surface the local span information in a much more easy to digest way, because they are treated as first class spans when visualizing the waterfall/gantt flow of a request, instead of hidden annotation tags.
+However, you should be mindful of what data you would want to highlight in a local span, as they can be both expensive to store compared to a standard annotation and can bury your critical information if used too frequently.

 ### Define the Server